slbailey/Retrovue/docs/domain/Scheduling.md

 4. **Programs are catalog entities** - Programs in Patterns are schedulable entities such as series, movies, blocks, or composites (can reference [VirtualAssets](VirtualAsset.md)).
 Episodes are resolved automatically at ScheduleDay time based on rotation policy.

-5. **Layering allows combining multiple plans** - Plans can be layered using priority resolution.
-For example, a base weekday plan can be overlaid with a holiday-specific plan.
+5. **Layering allows combining multiple plans** - Plans may layer by priority; more specific plans override generic ones within overlapping windows.
 Higher priority plans override lower priority plans when both are active for the same date.
 Zones from higher-priority plans override overlapping Zones from lower-priority plans.

 6. **VirtualAssets enable modular packaging** - [VirtualAssets](VirtualAsset.md) are containers for multiple assets that can be referenced in Programs.
 They expand to actual assets during ScheduleDay resolution (primary expansion point), enabling reusable modular programming blocks (e.g., branded intro → episode → outro).